-- Capacity of national and local mechanisms, institutions and processes to monitor and report on the progress of SDG implementation for all parts of society, and linking these with international mechanisms, including UN human rights mechanisms; including through joint assessments with target populations; system's accountability to the general public local community engagement and participation in decision-making particularly of those who are left behind or are at risk of being left behind-in national policy development, implementation, or monitoring and evaluation,; Existence of transparent and robust - data and information for policy formulation, programme design and implementation to manage risks and deliver results through more effective decision-making, both in national policy processes, and the work of the United Nations at the country level.
+7 Capacity of national and local 15 Lack of timely, accurate and complete datasets to inform decisions and improve mechanisms, institutions and from the Kenya National Bureau accountability. processes to monitor and report on of Statistics (KNBS) including: the progress of SDG 5 16 Quality and quantity issues with available data. implementation for all parts of Statistical Abstracts society, and linking these with 17 Differences or confusion over methodology thereby hindering use or integration of international mechanisms, Economic Indicators datasets.
+Government departments do not share well enough among themselves as i including UN human rights Kenya Demographic and Health also the case among UN agencies. mechanisms; including through Survey (e.g. 2014) joint assessments with target 9 Population and Housing Census populations; system's reports (e.g. 2009 and planned 2019) accountability to the general public 18 Underdevelopment of public repositories of datasets (e.g. Kenya Open Data) local community engagement and participation in decision-making- 19 Underdeveloped Open Data Policies in both public and private sector that would particularly of those who are left help in spurring the ecosystem forward. behind or are at risk of being left 10 Data and periodic reports from development, implementation, or Government of Kenya ministries and monitoring and evaluation,; associated agencies on their respective 8 Existence of transparent and robust sectors e.g. health, agriculture, data and information for policy environment. formulation, programme design 11 Kenya Open Data Initiative risks and deliver results through 12 Country reports of United Nations both in national policy processes, specialized agencies with operations in and the work of the United Nations Kenya. at the country level.
+1 13 Various certified reports from local 1 and international institutions (profit 1 or not for profit) with wide ranging operations in Kenya.
+14 Various Academic repositories e.g. Universities L